intel/intel-cmt-cat/appqos/ansible/intel/appqos/README.md

 Intel(R) SST BF and CP configuration via external "Intel pwr" library: https://github.com/intel/CommsPowerManagement

-More information can be found in AppQoS README file available at: https://github.com/intel/intel-cmt-cat/tree/master/appqos/README
+More information can be found in App QoS README file available at: https://github.com/intel/intel-cmt-cat/tree/master/appqos/README

 ## CONFIGURATION
-AppQoS supports pools of resources, i.e. Pools.
+App QoS supports pools of resources, i.e. Pools.
 In each Pool one or more application can be deployed, where application is one or more PIDs.

-Cache Allocation, Memory Bandwidth Allocation (via CAT and MBA), Base Frequency, Core Power (via SST BF and CP) and affinity are configured by AppQoS on per core basis.
+Cache Allocation, Memory Bandwidth Allocation (via CAT and MBA), Base Frequency, Core Power (via SST BF and CP) and affinity are configured by App QoS on per core basis.

 All configurations are pre-defined in appqos.conf file which is "Read-Only" by default.
 No runtime changes are saved in the configuration file.